Find out more about financial support and advice to help smooth your path through university.

 Dennis Turner Hardship Fund

-If you are a UK/Home student in receipt of your maximum funding (Student Finance) but find yourself in financial hardship whilst you are studying, you may be eligible to apply to the University's hardship fund called the Dennis Turner Hardship Fund.
+If you are a current student and find yourself in financial hardship whilst you are studying, you may be eligible to apply to the University's hardship fund called the Dennis Turner Hardship Fund.

 Further sources of financial support